lthoma39/Flashcards/readme.md

 ## Lab 3

 ### App Description
 Ever wanted to prepare for a quiz/exam, but didn't want to spend money on note cards?
 Today is your lucky day!
 Now featuring the flashcards app.
-Now feauturing the ability to create have multiple flashcards and
+Now feauturing the ability to create multiple flashcards and delete them

 ### App Walk-though